RyBarbian/INSTALLGODX/README.md

-INSTALLGODX
+# INSTALLGODX

 #Install for GoDxoin and godxoin.conf files

-#BE SURE to edit the rpcuser and rpcpassword fields BEFORE running install.sh
+# BE SURE to edit the rpcuser and rpcpassword fields BEFORE running install.sh

-#this is done by the following commands: (without the $ sign)
+#this is done by the following commands:

 # cd INSTALLGODX
 # sudo nano godxoin.conf